seijileroux/material-you-dotfiles/README.md

 **Disclaimer 1:** the package list currently assumes NVIDIA cards, since I've only been installing my setup on machines with NVIDIA gpu.

 **Disclaimer 2:** I do not intend to add a settings app.
-My settings widget summons TUI-styled windows to for specific settings.
+My settings widget summons TUI-styled windows for specific settings.

 ![thumbnail](images/thumbnail.png)